geode-sdk/docs/tutorials/modify.md

 };
 ```

 See the ModifyBase<ModifyDerived> class to see what functions are available (there aren't much to be honest).
 Also please don't manually enable/disable hooks unless you need to.
-Oh also did I told you to never manually enable/disable hooks?
+Oh also did I tell you to never manually enable/disable hooks?
 Do you still need it?
 Well, you will need to use `Hook::setAutoEnable` for Geode to not automatically enable your hooks when the mod is enabled, so have fun with that I guess.
 Just one more thing: please don't manually enable/disable your hooks unless you have to.

 ## Setting hook priority